UNLEASHED! THE NEW WORLD RALLY CAR-INSPIRED FORD FOCUS RS

 The Focus RS driver has the benefit of a bespoke leather-wrapped steering wheel that contributes to an impressive feeling of steering control, stability, and connectivity.

-A falling-flow power steering pump assures easy steering effort at low speed and excellent steering feel, on-center responsiveness and agility at higher speed.
+A falling-flow power steering pump assures easy steering effort at low speed and excellent steering feel, on-center responsiveness and agility at a higher speed.

 Focus RS’s steering qualities have been accomplished through subtle revisions aimed at optimizing compliance and friction levels.
 These include revised mount bushings.